johnvuko/JTTableViewController/README.md

 @implementation ViewController

-// If you don't implement this method UITableViewAutomaticDimension will return by default
+// If you don't implement this method, UITableViewAutomaticDimension will return by default
 - (CGFloat)tableView:(UITableView *)tableView heightForRowAtIndexPath:(NSIndexPath *)indexPath
 {
     // Automatically return the height of nextPageLoaderCell, by default use UITableViewAutomaticDimension